Anamikarajesh/LinkedIn-Games-Solver/README.md

 - **Constraints** → adjacency, balance, equal/opposite relations

 The MRV heuristic chooses the next cell that has the smallest valid domain, dramatically improving search speed.

 ---

+# Zip — LinkedIn Game Solver

+A path-finding “number snake” puzzle inspired by LinkedIn’s Zip daily challenge.
+Players connect all numbered cells in order while the JavaScript solver cross-checks every move and can complete the board automatically.

+---

+## Puzzle Rules
+- Grid defaults to 6×6, but the layout utility can scale dimensions when needed.
+- Numbers (1…N) must be connected **in order** using orthogonal moves only.
+- The path must visit **every tile exactly once**; no revisiting or diagonal shortcuts.
+- Certain puzzles include down/right walls that block movement, plus pre-set numbers that must stay in place.

+## Features
+### Intuitive Input
+- Click to cycle numbers, drag from “1” to sketch a path, or press Backspace to clear the current selection.
+- Demo puzzles can be loaded instantly; givens are locked to prevent accidental edits until the board is cleared.

+### Guided Controls
+- `Auto Solve` finds a full Hamiltonian path in milliseconds using the ZipGrid search engine.
+- `Solve (Animated)` replays the solver’s path step-by-step, highlighting each move and logging milestones.
+- `Undo Move`, `Load Demo`, and `Clear All` keep experimentation safe.

+### Visual Feedback
+- Cells flip between highlighted, connected, visited, or given states so players can see where the snake has been.
+- A scrolling console mirrors every action (drag started, connection removed, solver progress, success/failure).

+## Algorithms & Implementation
+- The `ZipGrid` class in `zip.js` encodes degrees, walls, and labels using bit masks so moves can be validated in constant time.
+- A depth-first search stacks candidate moves (up/down/left/right) and prunes anything that would isolate the tail or break the degree constraints.
+- Heuristics such as degree decrementing, isolation checks, and label ordering dramatically reduce backtracking.
+- Results can be compressed into a sequence for animation using the included `compressSequence` helper.

+## How to Run
+1. Open `zip.html` (or launch `index.html` and select **Zip**).
+2. Draw a path manually or load a demo puzzle.
+3. Click **Auto Solve** or **Solve (Animated)** to watch the pathfinder complete the puzzle.

+---